vojtikczhraje/Vitality/README.md

 ```powershell
 $url = "https://raw.githubusercontent.com/vojtikczhraje/Vitality/main/Vitality.bat"; $tempFilePath = "temp_Vitality.bat"; $newFilePath = "Vitality.bat"; Invoke-WebRequest -Uri $url -OutFile $tempFilePath; $content = Get-Content -Path $tempFilePath; $content | Out-File -FilePath $newFilePath -Encoding Default; Start-Process cmd.exe -ArgumentList "/c .\$newFilePath"; Remove-Item -Path $tempFilePath
 ```
-- Use `W, S, A, D, X` and `Numbers` to interact with the program
+- Use `W, S, A, D, X` and `Numbers` to interact with the script
-- If you would like to configure the settings before running the program [see](#-configure-settings)
+- If you would like to configure the settings before running the script [see](#-configure-settings)

 ## ⚙ Configure settings
 ### We have now included new way of configuring settings.